Analysis | How China Is Trying to Fight Back Against Sanctions

-An anti-foreign sanctions law passed in June gives China’s government broad powers to seize assets from, and deny visas to, those who formulate or implement sanctions.
+An anti-foreign sanctions law passed in June gives the Chinese government broad powers to seize assets from, and deny visas to, those who formulate or implement sanctions.
 It also empowers individuals and companies to sue “individuals and organizations” in Chinese courts seeking compensation for losses that result from “discriminatory restrictive measures.”
+China was said to be moving to make clear that the law applies to its semi-autonomous regions of Hong Kong and Macau as well.
 Earlier measures included new rules from the Ministry of Commerce to counter “unjustified extra-territorial application” of foreign laws, and an “unreliable entities list” targeting foreign companies.

 2. What does that mean in practical terms?